 During the Poruwa ceremony, tying the little fingers of the bride and groom symbolizes their lifelong bond, unity, and commitment.
 This gesture emphasizes the sacred nature of marriage proposals and Sri Lankan matrimony traditions.

 Lighting an oil lamp at the wedding symbolizes the beginning of a new life filled with hope, prosperity, and happiness.
 It represents bringing light and positivity into the couple’s future.
-Many Mangala Yojana 2026 weddings continue to follow this cherished ritual.
+Many Mangala Yojan weddings continue to follow this cherished ritual.

 Guests often shower the newly married couple with rice grains or flower petals, wishing them prosperity, joy, and happiness.
 Modern Sri Lankan weddings prefer flower petals, adding elegance to matrimonial ceremonies.